Snaacky/thewiki/docs/tutorials/dvdremux.md

 DVD videos are stored as what's known as anamorphic video.
-This means that the video encoded on the disc have a different aspect ratio from how it is meant to be displayed.
+This means that the video encoded on the disc has a different aspect ratio from how it is meant to be displayed.
 NTSC discs store a 720x480 resolution while PAL discs are 720x576,